National Defense Authorization Act for Fiscal Year 2019

 The John S. McCain National Defense Authorization Act for Fiscal Year 2019 (NDAA 2019) is a United States federal law which specifies the budget, expenditures and policies of the U.S. Department of Defense (DOD) for fiscal year 2019.
 It was signed by President Donald Trump during a ceremony in Fort Drum, New York on August 13, 2018.

-Background
+Background and provisions

 A Senate version of the bill contained provisions blocking a proposed settlement to lift an export denial order affecting Chinese telecommunications equipment company ZTE.
 The provision was not included in the final version, but section 889 does maintain a provision banning the federal government from purchasing equipment from certain Chinese vendors due to security concerns, including Huawei and ZTE, as well as any surveillance equipment for the purposes of national security from Dahua Technology, Hytera, and Hikvision.

+Section 1286 requires the U.S. Defense Department to protect U.S. defense critical technologies research at U.S. academic institutions and publish a list of Chinese and Russian academic institutions involved in intellectual property theft, espionage, with military or intelligence connections, or operating malign foreign talent recruitment programs posting a threat to the U.S. national interest.
+Section 1091 prohibits the use of U.S. Defense Department funds for Chinese language instruction provided by Confucius Institutes.

 Legislative history

 House vote

 H.R.5515, the version of the NDAA 2019 which was reported by the House Armed Services Committee, was passed by the House of Representatives on July 26, 2018 in a 359–54 vote.